esrBytes/under-emergency/README.md

 ncy.sql.Click Import.Th
-e database tables and sample d ata will be crea ted automatically.NotesThe data included in this repository is test/s
+e database tables and sample d ata will be crea ted automatically.NotesThe data included in this repository is test/sample

+ data created for development and demonstration purposes.No real patient or medical information should be st

+ored in this repository.

 ## Interactive Figma Prototype                                                                                                                                                                                                    Open Under Emergency Prototype
 https://www.figma.com/proto/tjfBsjOOdXF7YmpWuirqpN/under-emergency?node-id=2-2225&viewport=-112%2C1013%2C0.19&t=g8sCJyntyeNSYKZQ-1&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=2%3A2225&show-proto-sidebar=1&page-id=0%3A1